What Does a VPN Actually Hide, and Who From?

 These websites typically use your IP address to determine which country-specific content to show you.
 This is a process known as IP-based geolocation.

-This allows you to change your Netflix region and gain access to streaming content from the VPN server’s geographic region.
+By changing your IP address using a VPN, you can change your Netflix region and gain access to streaming content from the VPN server’s geographic region.

 Importantly, most VPNs let you choose which server location to connect to.
 This means you can pick which region-restricted content to unblock.
 For example, if you want to watch BBC iPlayer but you are not located in the UK, you simply have to choose a UK-based VPN server and you’ll be able to stream BBC content from outside the UK.